🧬 Interested in pharma, biotech and medical device news? Visit PharmaDeviceNews.com →

 Young also highlighted the financial health and forward-looking prospects of B&W: “Energy demand in the utility and industrial sector is rapidly increasing, which is reflected in our higher bookings and full-year outlook within our segments and businesses as we move forward.
 Accordingly, we are reiterating our previously stated Full Year 2024 Adjusted EBITDA target range of $105 to $115 million, excluding BrightLoop and ClimateBright expenses.”

 The divestiture of BWRS to HZI is a calculated move by B&W to enhance its financial structure while maintaining focus on its primary market competencies.
 This strategic sale not only helps B&W streamline its operations but also allows it to better allocate resources towards more lucrative and core business areas.
-For HZI, acquiring BWRS expands its footprint in the waste-to-energy market and enhances its service offerings in a region poised for growth in solutions.
+For HZI, acquiring BWRS expands its footprint in the waste-to-energy market and enhances its service offerings in a region poised for growth in renewable energy solutions.

 Discover more from Business-News-Today.com